JetBrains/kotlin/plugins/kotlin-serialization/kotlin-serialization-compiler/README.md

 ## Building and usage

 ### Prerequisites:
-Before all, follow the instructions from root README.md to download dependencies and build Kotlin compiler. (`ant -f update_dependencies.xml && ./gradlew dist`)
+Before all, follow the instructions from root README.md to download dependencies and build Kotlin compiler. (`./gradlew dist`)

 **Plugin works only with IntelliJIDEA 2017.2 and higher.**